Amitabh-DevOps/Amitabh-DevOps/README.md

 - ⚡ **Fun Fact**:
   I’m still on the lookout for that perfect fun fact, but the journey of learning and discovery is what excites me every day!

----

-This version gives a bit more insight into your interests and goals while still being approachable and friendly!

 <!---